ydjjabt/Freebees/README.md

 Please refer to the [STYLE-GUIDE.md](_STYLE-GUIDE.md) file to see our style guide.

 ## Contributors
-- Kanye West (Supported by Yankee, Red Coat and the GI Joe A Real American Hero)
+- Kanye West (Supported by Yankee, Red Coat and GI Joe A Real American Hero)

 MKS Greenfield Project